Ethnoecology: Local knowledge in western society

-Traditional Medicine
+Traditional medicine

 Traditional societies often treat medical issues through the utilization of their local environment.
 For example, in Chinese herbal medicine people consider how to utilize native plants for healing.

 Almost 80% of the world’s population utilizes ethnobotanical methods as a main source of treatment for illnesses, according to WHO.
 In the face of modern climate change, many traditional medicinal practices have been promoted for their environmental sustainability, such as Ayurveda from India.

 Epistemological concerns

 According to Dove and Carpenter, "environmental anthropology sits astride the dichotomy between nature and culture, a conceptual separation between categories of nature, like wilderness and parks, and those of culture, like farms and cities.".
 It is inherent in this ideology that humans are a polluting factor violating a previously pristine locale.

 This is especially relevant due to the role in which scientists have long understood how humans have worked for and against their environmental surroundings as a whole.
 In this way, the idea of a corresponding, but not adversarial, relationship between society and culture was once in itself baffling and defiant to the generally accepted modes of understanding in the earlier half of the twentieth century.
 As time went on, the understood dichotomy of nature and culture continued to be challenged by ethnographers such as Darrell A. Posey, John Eddins, Peter Macbeth and Debbie Myers.
 Also present in the recognition of indigenous knowledge in the intersection of Western science is the way in which it is incorporated, if at all.
-Dove and Carpenter contend that some anthropologists have sought to reconcile the two through a "translation," bringing the ethnological understandings and framing them in a modern dialogue.
+Dove and Carpenter contend that some anthropologists have sought to reconcile the two through a "translation", bringing the ethnological understandings and framing them in a modern dialogue.

 In opposition to this paradigm is an attribution to the linguistic and ideological distinctiveness found in the nomenclature and epistemologies.
 This alone has created a subfield, mostly in recognition of the philosophies in ethnotaxonomy.
 To define ethnotaxonomy as new or different though, is inaccurate.
 It is simply placing a different understanding of a long-held tradition in ethnology, discovering the terms in which different peoples use to describe their world and worldviews.
-It is worth noting that those who seek to use and understand this knowledge have actively worked to both enfranchise and disenfranchise the societies in which the information was held.
+Those who seek to use and understand this knowledge have actively worked to both enfranchise and disenfranchise the societies in which the information was held.
 Haenn has noted that in several instances of working with conservationists and developers, there was a concerted effort to change the ideas of environment and ecology held by the native groups to the land, while plundering any and all texts and information on the resources found there, therefore enabling a resettlement of the land and redistribution of the knowledge, favoring the outsiders.